Skip to navigation Skip to content

 Death of a carer (CLK) 009-03080000

-This document outlines what happens when the death of a carer is reported to Services Australia.
+This document outlines the process when the death of a carer is reported to Services Australia.
 This includes making decisions about qualifications for bereavement payment.

 On this page: